 A Gothic castle, built in the fourteenth century, Zamel Reszel Kreativ has previously served as a church, prison and even a hunting lodge.
 The great space is taken up by just 21 rooms now, so it feels rather as though you’ve got the place all to yourself.
 In addition to the very large and luxurious rooms, the hotel also has rather the art scene, including the on-site Gallery of Modern Art and ongoing Fine Arts Days.

 Dragsholm Castle is home to not one, not two, not even three ghouls.
 In fact, it is known to be the most haunted castle in Europe – with over 100 ghosts purportedly on the prowl in the property.
 Nowadays, the castle has been converted so that it includes a number of luxury rooms and an acclaimed gourmet kitchen.
 Beware, however, for one of the most famous ghosts is named the White Lady.
 Famous for her white dress, she was imprisoned between the walls of the castle by her own father for years.
 In the 1930s, renovators found a dead body in one of the walls.
 She was discovered in a white dress…

 Hotel Chateau de Mirambeau, France

 In the heart of picturesque wine country, near to Bordeaux and Cognac, this Renaissance castle has been renovated to include the utmost luxury.
-The eight hectare grounds provide a stunning outdoor swimming pool, tennis courts and landscape gardens.
+The eight-hectare grounds provide a stunning outdoor swimming pool, tennis courts and landscaped gardens.
 What’s more, the market-inspired restaurant includes delicacies such as Gironde estuary caviar and Mirambeau honey.